Data model structure

 The data model has a tree structure that facilitates mapping the hierarchical structure of business domain objects.

 **Leaves** of the tree represent the most detailed element of the structure.
-Leaves, called fields, no longer have any other subordinate elements (children) and represent a single data field.
-Examples include "customer name" or "bank account number".
+Leaves, called fields, no longer have any other child elements and represent a single data field.
+Examples may be "customer name" or "bank account number".

 **Nodes** of the tree represent objects composed of other objects and/or fields.
 Examples: "mailing address", "customer income".